 - A. Public Agency Applicant: Complete the required information for the public agency submitting the proposal.
 If submitting a joint proposal, list other public agencies participating. - B. Tax Identification Number: Provide tax identification number. - C. Project Title: Provide the selected title of the project. - D. Required Services: Indicate which of the required Proposition 47 areas this proposal will address (mental health services, substance disorder treatment, diversion programs, or some combination thereof). - E. Additional Services: Indicate whether the proposal will offer housing-related assistance and/or other supportive community-based services. - F. Project Summary: Provide a brief summary (three to four sentences) of the proposal.
 Note: this information may be posted to the BSCC's website for informational purposes. - G. Grant Funds Requested: Identify the amount of grant funds requested. - H. Pass-Through: Of the amount listed in Item G., identify the amount of grant funds that will be sub-contracted to non-governmental community organizations.
-Also list this amount as a percentage of the total grant funds requested. - Financial Leveraging: Identify the total amount of funds this proposal will leverage using other (non-Prop 47) sources (see "Funding" section). - J. Project Director: Provide the name, title and contact information for the individual responsible for oversight of the project.
+Also list this amount as a percentage of the total grant funds requested. - I. Financial Leveraging: Identify the total amount of funds this proposal will leverage using other (non-Prop 47) sources (see "Funding" section). - J. Project Director: Provide the name, title and contact information for the individual responsible for oversight of the project.
 This person must be an employee of the Lead Agency. - K. Financial Officer: Provide the name, title and contact information for the individual responsible for the fiscal management of the project (e.g., invoices, expenditure documentation and audit).
-This person must be an employee of the Lead Agency. - L. Day-to-Day Programmatic Contact: Provide the name, title and contact information for the individual who serves as the primary contact person for the grant.
-This person must be an employee of the Lead Agency. - L-M. Day-to-Day Fiscal Contact: Provide the name, title and contact information for the individual who serves as the primary contact person for the grant.
-This person must be an employee of the Lead Agency

-M.N.
-Authorized Signature: Complete the required information for the person authorized to sign for the Public Agency Applicant.
+This person must be an employee of the Lead Agency. - L. Day-to-Day Contact: Provide the name, title and contact information for the individual who serves as the primary contact person for the grant.
+This person must be an employee of the Lead Agency. - M. Authorized Signature: Complete the required information for the person authorized to sign for the Public Agency Applicant.
 This individual must read the assurances under this section, then sign and date in the appropriate fields.